AI vs human: instead of bowing down to our robot overlords, people losing to a computer on an IQ test hunker down and try harder.

 That background led researchers Nicolas Spatola and Alice Normand to investigate how these beliefs hold up when your competitor is not a person, but rather an artificial intelligence system.
 Their resulting study recently appeared in the journal Psychological Science.

-Human vs. machine: the fake agent
+AI vs human: the fake agent

 Spatola and Normand conducted a series of experiments, each involving about 75 college students.
 The students thought they were competing on an IQ test against an “artificial agent.”

 But in fact, the “artificial agent” was no such thing – it was just a pre-recorded video of a blob that pulsated in the corner of the participants’ computer screens.